Introduction

 When you start the block, it enters sleep mode.

-The block will hapilly stay in sleep mode until you decide to wake it up.
+The block will happily stay in sleep mode until you decide to wake it up.

-Because most parts are asleep in this mode, it also perserves battery life.
+Because most parts are asleep in this mode, it also preserves battery life.

-You can wake the device by pressing and holding both arms until the screen goes blank.
+You can wake the device by pressing and holding both arms until the screen goes blank and the block vibrated.

 After releasing the arms, you will be dropped into the menu.